 OK, to get started, this is what you need to do:

-Place you multimeter in Volts DC mode.
-Attach the RED multimeter lead to the center of the positive battery terminal.
-If the positive battery post isn't clean... clean a spot right on the top of it.
-It's important that the multimeter lead make contact right in the center of the positive battery post.
+Place your multimeter in Volts DC mode.
+Attach the red multimeter test lead to the center of the positive battery terminal.
+If the positive battery post isn't clean, clean a spot right on the top of it.
+It's important that the multimeter test lead make contact right in the center of the positive battery post.

-You may need two helpers for this test step, since someone will have to hold the RED multimeter lead onto the battery positive terminal and someone else will need to crank the vehicle while you perform the next step.
+You may need two helpers for this test step, since someone will have to hold the red multimeter test lead onto the battery positive terminal and someone else will need to crank the vehicle while you perform the next step.

-With the BLACK multimeter lead, touch the center of the starter solenoid stud to which the big battery cable attaches to.
+With the black multimeter test lead, touch the center of the starter solenoid stud to which the big battery cable attaches to.
 This stud is labeled as the Batt (+) in the illustration above.
-You'll maintain the BLACK multimeter lead in this position throughout the next step.
+You'll maintain the black multimeter test lead in this position throughout the next step.

 Now, have a helper turn the key to crank the engine from inside the vehicle.
 This is important, since a voltage drop test has to be done while the component in question is working (or trying to work).

-OK, if all is good (no voltage drop), your multimeter will register 0 Volts (.5 volts is still 0 Volts).
+OK, if all is good (no voltage drop), your multimeter will register 0 Volts (0.5 Volts is still 0 Volts).
 If there's a voltage drop, your multimeter will register voltage (usually above 7 Volts DC.)